Study of the $f_{0}(980)$ and $f_{0}(500)$ Scalar Mesons through the Decay $D_{s}^{+} \to \pi^{+} \pi^{-} e^{+} \nu_{e}$

-The statistical and systematic uncertainties related to $C_{ij}$ and $\Delta\Gamma_{\rm mea}^{i}$ are estimated to be 3.4\% and 2.6\% by following Ref~\cite{bes3-D02kenu}.
-Besides, the input parameters $m_0$, $g_1$, and $g_2$~\cite{bes2f980} related to $\Delta\Gamma^{i}_{\rm exp}$ are also considered by varying them within $\pm 1 \sigma$ from their central values.
-The largest deviations of the FF, respectively 2.2\%, 1.2\% and 6.0\%, are taken as systematic uncertainties.
+The systematic uncertainty related to $\Delta\Gamma_{\rm mea}^{i}$ is estimated to be 2.6\% by following Ref~\cite{bes3-D02kenu}.
+In addition, the input parameters $m_0$, $g_1$, and $g_2$~\cite{bes2f980} related to $\Delta\Gamma^{i}_{\rm exp}$ are also considered by varying them within $\pm 1 \sigma$ from their central values.
+The largest deviations of the form factor, respectively 2.2\%, 1.2\% and 6.0\%, are taken as systematic uncertainties.
 The quadrature sum of the above uncertainties is 6.9\%, which is taken as the total systematic uncertainty.